IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_workspace_info.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  location (False, str, None)
+  template_values_metadata (False, list, None)
-    The IBM Cloud location where your workspace was provisioned.
+    A list of input variables that are associated with the workspace.

   workspace_id (True, str, None)
     The ID of the workspace.
 To find the workspace ID, use the `GET /v1/workspaces` API.

-  template_values_metadata (False, list, None)
+  location (False, str, None)
-    A list of input variables that are associated with the workspace.
+    The IBM Cloud location where your workspace was provisioned.

   template_git_has_uploadedgitrepotar (False, bool, None)